meilisearch/documentation/references/searchable_attributes.md

 List of searchable attributes in order of importance.

-This means that a document with a match in an attribute at the start of the array will be considered more relevant than a document with a match in an attribute at the end of the array. than a document with a match in an atribute at the end of the array.
+This means that a document with a match in an attribute at the start of the array will be considered more relevant than a document with a match in an attribute at the end of the array.

 ### Examples